Mass Gainer Protein: What is it, and is it Worth It?

 Now that you know how to build muscle, let’s revisit our original topic: Do you need a mass gainer?

-The reason a mass gainer can help you build muscle is because it can help you get more protein and calories.
+The reason a mass gainer can help you build muscle is that it can help you get more protein and calories.
 That’s it.

 With that being said, if you still aren't getting enough calories and protein with a mass gainer ... they certainly won't be helpful!